usnistgov/oscal-xslt/publish/readme.md

 ```bash
 > ./fop -xml latest-catalog-formatted.html -xsl nist-emulation/oscal_sp800-53-emulator_fo.xsl -pdf latest-catalog-formatted.pdf
 ```

 In this configuration, the first stage of the two-step process is embedded.
 In order to work with these stylesheets, however, the script `fop.sh` will have been modified to call SaxonHE instead of the built-in Java transformation engine (Xalan), which is used by default.

 The two transformations (producing HTML and FO format representations) can also be chained with the third (PDF production from FO format) for an end-to-end OSCAL-to-PDF pipeline.

 XML desktop applications, editors or IDEs may have support for XSL-FO based transformations (using FOP or a commercial engine) built in, along with features to support these configurations and others (for example, using them as libraries for other transformations).

+#### Errors in PDF production

+The FOP processor will not successfully conclude every run by producing a PDF output, even an 'incorrect' one; sometimes it will error out.
+It is however a design goal of these resources that they provide at least some results for any valid inputs.
+The developers would be interested to see any examples of valid OSCAL catalog inputs that do not complete successfully, under ordinary, duplicable configurations, using tools described here or other standards-conformant tools.

 ## Customization